microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/driveitem.md

 ## Instance Attributes

 Instance attributes are properties with special behaviors.
-These properties are temporary and either a) define behavior the service should perform or b) provide short-term property values, like a download URL for an item that expires.
+These properties are temporary and either define behavior the service should perform or provide short-term property values, like a download URL for an item that expires.

 | Property name                     | Type   | Description
 |:----------------------------------|:-------|:--------------------------------